Credit Plainly

 How the deposit usually works

 The deposit amount varies by issuer.
-Common starting deposits range from $200 to $500, though some issuers allow higher amounts.
+Some cards start with relatively small deposits, while others allow higher deposits.
 In most cases, the deposit equals the credit limit.
 So a $300 deposit gives you a $300 credit limit.

 Some issuers allow you to increase the limit later by adding to the deposit.
 Others may grant a small unsecured portion on top of the deposit after a period of on-time payments.